knyati/Entry-Management-Software/README.md

 # Entry-Management-Software
-Here we have created an entry management system using Python for programming and Mysql for the purpose of database management.
+Here I have created an entry management system using Python for programming and Mysql for the purpose of database management.

 ## Software Used
 1-> Pycharm Community Edition  For IDE